CBorowski-dev/docs-operaton-org/content/reference/bpmn20/gateways/inclusive-gateway.md

    `Inclusive Gateway 2` and wait for the gateway to trigger.
 However, the `Inclusive Gateway 2` **will not trigger** a join until `User Task 1` is completed and the second token arrives at the gateway.
 As a result, the `Inclusive Gateway 2` will trigger only once instead of two times.
 According to the BPMN 2.0 specification, since both tokens pass the same sequence flow (true), the inclusive gateway should trigger twice.
 Finally, due to this behavior, only one instance of `User Task 2` will need to be completed instead of the expected two.
    In cases like this one, it is recommended to use an [`Exclusive Gateway`]({{< ref "/reference/bpmn20/gateways/exclusive-gateway.md" >}}) instead of the `Inclusive Gateway 1`.
    <div data-bpmn-diagram="../bpmn/inclusive_gateway_scenario_4"></div>

-# Camunda Extensions
+# Operaton Extensions

 <table class="table table-striped">
   <tr>